 CS = number of customers at the beginning of a period

-This is the number of times a user interacts with the app or, to be more precise, opens the app.
-It indicates the popularity of an app as well as its “stickiness”.
-Keep in mind that in digital analytics, a session is defined as a user or device-specific group of interactions that occur on your website or app within a given time frame.
-It is, therefore, important to pre-define what a session means for your app.
+Sessions measures how many times someone opened the app and indicates its popularity.
+Keep in mind that in digital analytics, a session is when a person or device-specific group of interactions that occur within a given period.
+Of course, it’s important to define what a session means for your app before you start counting.

-One of the ways to predict future growth for an app, is to calculate the number of Daily Active Users within a period of time.
-DAU is an user who created an account and logged in for any interaction.
-Web and mobile app businesses typically consider DAU as their primary measure of growth or engagement
+One of the ways to predict a successful app’s future growth is to calculate the number of daily active users.
+A DAU is a person who created an account and logged in for any interaction.
+Web and mobile app businesses typically consider DAU as their primary measure of growth and engagement in successful apps.

-Despite its negative effect, measuring the rate at which users unsubscribe or uninstall your app will help you improve your app.
-The most common reasons might be the lack of updates or new content, crash issues as well as general functionality problems.
-Finding out at what point a user has unsubscribed or uninstalled your app might give you an idea how to make your app better.
+Despite its negative effect, measuring the rate at which people unsubscribe from or uninstall your product will help you improve it.
+The most common reasons might be the lack of updates or of new content, crash issues as well as general functionality problems.
+Finding out at what point a person has unsubscribed or uninstalled your app might give you an idea of how to make it better.

-An app is not only built with the user in mind, but it is also built with money in mind.
-Therefore, you can measure how your app generates money in the following ways:
+An app is not only built with end-users in mind, but it is also built with money in mind.
+Therefore, you can measure how your application generates money in the following ways:

 There are very many forms of monetization such as paid downloads, ad impressions or clicks, in-app purchases as well as subscriptions.
-The average amount of money or value generated per user multiplied by the size of the user base, could give you a rough idea of your app’s monetary value.
+The average amount of money or value generated per person multiplied by the size of the total base, could give you a rough idea of your product’s monetary value.

 Customers come at a cost.
-This might be the cost of advertising, devoted time as well as other resources.
+This might be the cost of advertising, labor as well as other resources.
 The costs can be determined by dividing the gross revenue by the cost of advertisement and other related costs.

-This measures the net profit customers generate over time, which includes customers in and on the app in ratio to the cost of acquiring them.
+This measures the net profit customers generate, which includes customers in and on the platform in ratio to the cost of acquiring them.
 The most successful apps tend to have a higher CLC to CAC ratio.

 A general formula for calculating CLC is as follows:

-When you spend money and other resources on the app (e.g. marketing the app through advertisement) you expect to make profits out of it.
+When you spend money and other resources on the app, such as paid ads you expect to make profits out of it.
 Therefore, return on investment is measured by dividing the number of gains in customers or revenue that you have generated by how much you have spent on marketing, including the time spent or any other expenses incurred.